Benjamin Heath Malkin

 Benjamin Heath Malkin (23 March 1769 – 26 May 1842 (aged 73)) was a British scholar and writer notable for his connection to the artist and poet William Blake.

 Career and education

-Malkin was born in London, and was educated at Harrow School and Cambridge University, receiving his MA in 1802 and his doctorate in 1810.
+Malkin was born in London, the son of Thomas Malkin of the parish of St Mary-le-Bow and his wife Mary Heath, daughter of Holland Heath.
+He was educated at Harrow School, and became a pensioner at Trinity College, Cambridge in 1788.
+He matriculated there in 1792, graduating B.A. the same year; he graduated M.A. in 1802.
+He was incorporated at St Mary Hall, Oxford in 1810, where he was awarded the degrees of B.C.L. and D.C.L. that year.
 In 1795 he published Essays on Subjects connected with Civilization (C. Dilly, London).
 From 1809 to 1828 he was headmaster of Bury St Edmunds Free School, where he taught a number of pupils who would later go on to become Cambridge Apostles.

 In 1829, Malkin became the first professor of history in the newly formed London University.
-During his scholarly career he published both historical and creative works on many subjects, including the history of South Wales, a translation of Gil Blas, and the play Almahide and Hamet.
+During his scholarly career he published both historical and creative works on many subjects, including a history of South Wales, a translation of Gil Blas, and the play Almahide and Hamet.
 He contributed biographies to Rees's Cyclopædia.